weeleon/BBS3004_Radiomics_Project/README.md

 2.  https://pydicom.github.io/
 3.  https://www.cancerimagingarchive.net/
 4.  https://xnat.bmia.nl/
+5. Python resources in this project needs a python installation such as Anaconda3 https://www.anaconda.com/
-5. There is a script in this github repository itself that you can modify and use to download collections from xnat.bmia.nl
+6. There is a script in this github repository itself that you can modify and use to download collections from xnat.bmia.nl

 #### Recommended reading
 1.